viat/callx/README.md

 CallX is an application for the extraction of signaling and media data in VoIP Networks.
 It comes with a built-in SIP signaling traffic analyzer to classify callers (behavioral analysis).
-The signaling-based analysis consists of the following 6 individual analysis:
+The signaling-based analysis consists of the following 6 individual analyses:
 - Call Attempts
 - Call Completion
 - Call Duration Average